Visit Library to see the collection of digital and hard copy resources.

 - Conflict of Laws

 - Assistance: donations of books and personnel: Muriel Anderson, IALS and Mr. Stephen Goddard, London School of Economics, spent six months and one year respectively to set up the library.

-- Today, NIALS has a library in Lagos, an office in Abuja and proposed offices in other five geo‐political zones of Nigeria.
+- Today, NIALS has a library in Lagos and an office in Abuja.

 - Continuing Legal Education and Consultancy – Courses in Practice and Procedure, Legal Writing Skills, Drafting Commercial Agreements and Banking Documentation etc Agreements and Banking Documentation, etc.

 - Lectures, Seminars, Courses.

 The library is the heart of any research/academic Institution.
 The quality of teaching, learning and research is subsumed on the robustness of the availability and utilization of Library and Information Resources.

 The Nigerian Institute of Advanced Legal Studies Library is a research library officially commissioned on March 17, 1979 by Justice Taslim Olawale Elias, whose name the library bears.